 The Statewide CASE Team worked with stakeholders to develop a recommended compliance and enforcement process and to identify the impacts this process would have on various market actors.
-The compliance process is described in Section 2.5.
-Impacts that the proposed measure would have on market actors is described in Section 3.3 and Appendix E. The key issues related to compliance and enforcement are summarized below:
+The compliance process is described in Sections 2.1.3, 3.1.3, 4.1.3, and 5.1.3.
+Impacts that the proposed measure would have on market actors is described in Appendix E. The key issues related to compliance and enforcement are summarized below:

 - The increased temperature threshold for the increased economizer temperatures submeasure modifies temperature requirements for economizers and computer room design supply air temperatures in new buildings, which does not change the current compliance process.
-This submeasure also reduces the computer capacity threshold for when air containment is required.
+This submeasure also reduces the computer ITE design capacity threshold for when air containment is required, which applies to new construction.
 As this is a proposed modification to an existing requirement, mechanical contractors already have to determine if the computer room size triggers the air containment requirement and if the mechanical design meets the economizer temperature requirements, and this effort is unchanged (though the trigger value itself has changed).
 The two changes in the compliance process for this submeasure are mechanical designers must include air containment on permit drawings and specifications for smaller computer rooms and mechanical designers must determine which economizer temperature requirements apply to their project. - The computer room heat recovery submeasure requires mechanical designers to determine if the project meets the triggers for requiring that heat recovery be installed and, if required, to include the heat recovery system in the permit design drawings and specifications.
 Mechanical designers must show the computer room heat recovery system coefficient of performance (COP) meets the code requirement in the mechanical schedules by showing: total input power of computer room heat recovery system and amount of heat transferred under design conditions.
-The mechanical contractor and controls contractor must install the system to meet the design specifications, and the mechanical contractor must complete the compliance verification forms. - The UPS efficiency submeasure requires electrical engineers to specify a UPS that meets Title 24, Part 6 minimum efficiency requirements and include required information on permit compliance documents.
+The mechanical contractor and controls contractor must install the system to meet the design specifications. - The UPS efficiency submeasure requires electrical engineers to specify a UPS that meets Title 24, Part 6 minimum efficiency requirements and include required information on permit compliance documents.
 Including UPS information on electrical equipment schedule is standard practice.
 Specifying minimum efficiency requirements is not uniformly standard practice, but efficiency information is readily available from manufacturers.
-Some additional effort is required for electrical contractors to select and install a UPS that meets the design specification and fill out compliance verification forms.
+Some additional effort is required for electrical contractors to select and install a UPS that meets the design specification.

 • The PUE monitoring submeasure requires the electrical contractor to include the electrical submetering system and dashboard in the permit drawings and specification.
-If otherwise planned for the project, this additional effort for code compliance is limited to the electrical design engineer and electrical contractor filling out compliance documents.
+If PUE monitoring is otherwise planned for the project, the additional effort for code compliance is limited to the electrical design engineer and electrical contractor filling out compliance documents.
+The electrical contractor must also complete compliance verification form NRCA-PRC-17-F.